Sunday sporting events: The Athletics fight for Sunday baseball

 In 1926, the Philadelphia Athletics were selected to host the Sesquicentennial Exposition to celebrate the 150th Anniversary of American Independence.
 The Exposition was running a deficit, so the board of directors voted to open on Sundays and charge an admission fee.
 A few days later, the Athletics announced that they would play a game on August 22, 1926 against the Chicago White Sox.
 Officials for the Athletics felt that there was no difference between charging people admission for Exposition amusements on Sunday, and charging a fee for a baseball game.
 Philadelphia mayor W. Freeland Kendrick objected to the Athletics' decision and announced that he would use police to keep Shibe Park closed.
 The Athletics went to court to request that Kendrick's decision be overturned.
 Judge Frank Smith granted the A's request and ruled on Saturday, August 21, 1926 that those seeking to prohibit Sunday baseball could only do so if "their right to quiet and undisturbed religious worship is encroached upon as a result of the game".
 Smith's ruling also declared that to prove the game had created "a breach of peace", the game first had to be played, so the earliest legal action that could take place would be on the following Monday.

-12,000 spectators attended the game, where the Athletics defeated the White Sox 3–2.
+Approximately 12,000 spectators attended the game, where the Athletics defeated the White Sox 3–2.
 During the game, Rev. William B. Forney drove around the park multiple times, and said that he was "ashamed that such an exhibition could be held on the Sabbath", and called the cheers from the crowd a "disgusting noise".
 Athletics manager Connie Mack was glad that baseball was played on Sunday, and was quoted as saying "I am glad that we won, of course, but I am more than glad that nothing happened that could be construed as a breach of the peace… I wish all those who oppose Sunday baseball could have been here today.
 They would see that we are not causing a lessening in church attendance."